CJEnright/quill-ot.js/README.md

 });

 function onReceiveDelta(delta) {
-  // If this delta was sent by this client they also need to call otClient.serverAck();
+  // If this delta was sent by this client they need to call `otClient.serverAck()` instead otClient.applyFromServer(delta);
-  otClient.applyFromServer(delta);
 }
 ```